waynerad/samesync/README.md

-# sameSync
+# samesync
-SameSync synchronizes files between machines and makes them the same.
+samesync synchronizes files between machines and makes them the same.

 * All communication encrypted with AES256.
 * SHA256 used for keyed hash message authentication codes.